-In order to protect the environment, use of biologically degradable hydraulic oil is recommended.
+In order to protect the environment, Chicago Pneumatic recommends the use of biologically degradable hydraulic oil.
 No other fluids must be used.

 - Viscosity (preferred) 20-40 cSt.

 - Viscosity (permitted) 15-100 cSt.

-- Viscosity index minimum 100.
+- Viscosity index Min.
+100.

 Standard mineral or synthetic oil can be used.
 Make sure to only use clean oil and filling equipment.